Barsonax/TestExamplesDotnet/README.md

 Currently the example tests in this repo are aimed at ASP .NET core with entityframework for persistence.

 ## What this is not
-This is not a example repository showing you how to run end to end tests against a real environment.
+This is not an example repository showing you how to run end to end tests against a real environment.
 Every example you see here will run completely locally.
-This is both a advantage (higher reliability, much faster) as a disadvantage (less real than the real thing).
+This is both an advantage (higher reliability, much faster) as a disadvantage (less real than the real thing).
 Things like network latency will play out differently in a real environment so keep this in mind.

 ## Prerequisites
 - .NET